 Ahead Of Time Compilation

 Ahead of Time (AOT) compilation is included (but not supported) as an experimental feature in JDK 9.
 Many people often think that static compilation of Java code would solve many of the problems of bytecode interpretation and adaptive Just-in-time (JIT) compilation performance.
-On its own, static compilation often provides significantly worse performance than properly warmed up JIT compiled code because of the issues associated with dynamic class loading, class initialisation, the restrictions on method inlining and inability to use speculative optimisations, etc. That said, there are situations where AOT compilation can help with the JVM startup time associated with moving from interpreted to JIT compiled mode (there is a simpler solution to this, which is to use the ReadyNow! feature of Zing).
+On its own, static compilation often provides significantly worse performance than properly warmed up JIT compiled code because of the issues associated with dynamic class loading, class initialisation, the restrictions on method inlining and inability to use speculative optimisations, etc. That said, there are situations where AOT compilation can help with the JVM startup time associated with moving from interpreted to JIT compiled mode.
 The AOT designers are also doing some interesting things with using statically compiled code at JVM startup and then having the JIT provide more optimised code as the application runs.

 The AOT code generated by the jaotc tool shipped with JDK 9 can either be tiered or non-tiered.
 Non-tiered code behaves the same way as statically compiled C and C++ code; the code is static and stays that way.
 Using tiered code enables the JVM to take advantage of running the statically compiled code when it starts but to also record profiling data in the same way it does for interpreted bytecodes.
 The JVM is then able to use the JIT to recompile the code using more sophisticated optimisations as it has full knowledge of the runtime.
 The JIT compilers used by the OpenJDK JVM (C1 and C2) use five tiers; the AOT system uses tier three, which is the C1 compiler with profiling information.
 Several of the new options control the AOT and Tier 3 JIT interaction.